free-creations/a2jmidi/README.md

 A one-way static bridge, connecting ALSA-MIDI to JACK-MIDI.

+_Advanced Linux Sound Architecture_ (ALSA) and
+_JACK Audio Connection Kit_ (JACK)
+are both software frameworks used in LINUX for audio/MIDI applications.

-Mostly useful for those needing a stable, time-accurate link that connects JACK-based software to MIDI Hardware or to ALSA-MIDI-based software.
+__a2jmidi__ is mostly useful for those needing a stable, time-accurate link that connects JACK-based applications to MIDI Hardware or to ALSA-MIDI-based software.

 Incoming MIDI events will be detected within less than a millisecond and will be aligned into the JACK-buffer